 Trump Says The Paris Agreement Is Bad For Business, Business Says Nope

-Trump’s rhetoric on the Paris Agreement has inspired a new level of climate action from CEOs (though their climate positions aren’t as pure as they’d like you to think).

-When Trump announced his decision to withdraw from the Paris agreement, Lynelle Cameron, the head of the Autodesk Foundation, the philanthropic arm of the software company, wrote that the while the decision was “deeply troubling, it may turn out to be the best thing that ever happened for the planet.”
+When Trump announced his decision to withdraw from the Paris agreement, Lynelle Cameron, CEO of the Autodesk Foundation and vice president of sustainability for Autodesk, the philanthropic arm of the software company, wrote that the while the decision was “deeply troubling, it may turn out to be the best thing that ever happened for the planet.”
 To be clear, she thinks it was a bad decision.
 But it is activating the private sector’s support for climate action–along with that of many cities and states–in a way that past advocacy efforts haven’t.

 After the announcement, many CEOs immediately denounced it.
 Elon Musk said that he would quit the president’s business advisory councils because of the decision; Disney CEO Bob Iger, who was also a member of the council on job growth and economic activity, said that he would step down as well.
 Salesforce chief executive Marc Benioff tweeted his disappointment, saying that the company would “double its efforts to fight climate change.”
 Goldman Sachs CEO Lloyd Blankfein–the former boss of Treasury Secretary Steven Mnuchin–used the occasion to tweet for the first time.
 Jeffrey Immelt, CEO of General Electric (which depends on the federal government for billions in sales) tweeted his disappointment and that industry must now lead.
 Google CEO Sundar Pichai also tweeted his disappointment, and said that Google “will keep working hard for a cleaner, more prosperous future for all.”